 Variations of Merle Great Danes

 As previously mentioned, Merle Great Danes do come in different color varieties.
-The grey base coat with irregular black spots and splotches seem to be the standard coloring.
+The grey base coat with irregular black spots and splotches seems to be the standard coloring.

 They may have white patches on their chest and feet.
 While not an exhaustive list, other types of Merles are described below.